WeiqunPengLab/IRTools/README.md

 | AAAS | chr12:53701239-53715412 | 2.5 | 64 | 0.0375939849624 |
 | AAGAB | chr15:67493012-67547536 | 0.5 | 29 | 0.0169491525424 |

-2\. `NAME.quant.IRC.introns.txt` is the quantification of intron retention coefficient for all introns from RNA-Seq library ALTFILE.
+2\. `NAME.quant.IRC.introns.txt` is the quantification of intron retention coefficient for all introns from RNA-Seq library SAMPLELIB.

 The file format is as follows.